The Simpsons: Executive producers and showrunners

-Matt Groening and James L. Brooks have served as executive producers during the show's entire history, and also function as creative consultants.
+Matt Groening and James L. Brooks were executive producers when the series began, and both remain credited as executive producers.
 Sam Simon, described by former Simpsons director Brad Bird as "the unsung hero" of the show, served as creative supervisor for the first four seasons.
 He was constantly at odds with Groening, Brooks and the show's production company Gracie Films and left in 1993.
-Before leaving, he negotiated a deal that sees him receive a share of the profits every year, and an executive producer credit despite not having worked on the show since 1993, at least until his death in 2015.
 A more involved position on the show is the showrunner, who acts as head writer and manages the show's production for an entire season.

 Writing

 Part of the writing staff of The Simpsons in 1992.
 Back row, left to right: Mike Mendel, Colin A. B. V. Lewis (partial), Jeff Goldstein, Al Jean (partial), Conan O'Brien, Bill Oakley, Josh Weinstein, Mike Reiss, Ken Tsumura, George Meyer, John Swartzwelder, Jon Vitti (partial), CJ Gibson, and David M. Stern.
 Front row, left to right: Dee Capelli, Lona Williams, and unknown.

-The first team of writers, assembled by Sam Simon, consisted of John Swartzwelder, Jon Vitti, George Meyer, Jeff Martin, Al Jean, Mike Reiss, Jay Kogen, and Wallace Wolodarsky.
-Newer Simpsons writing teams typically consist of sixteen writers who propose episode ideas at the beginning of each December.
 The main writer of each episode writes the first draft.
 Group rewriting sessions develop final scripts by adding or removing jokes, inserting scenes, and calling for re-readings of lines by the show's vocal performers.
 Until 2004, George Meyer, who had developed the show since the first season, was active in these sessions.
 According to long-time writer Jon Vitti, Meyer usually invented the best lines in a given episode, even though other writers may receive script credits.
 Each episode takes approximately six months to produce, so the show rarely comments on current events.

-Credited with sixty episodes, John Swartzwelder is the most prolific writer on The Simpsons.
-One of the best-known former writers is Conan O'Brien, who contributed to several episodes in the early 1990s before replacing David Letterman as host of the talk show Late Night.
-English comedian Ricky Gervais wrote the episode "Homer Simpson, This Is Your Wife", becoming the first celebrity both to write and guest star in the same episode.
-Seth Rogen and Evan Goldberg, writers of the film Superbad, wrote the episode "Homer the Whopper", with Rogen voicing a character in it.

-At the end of 2007, the writers of The Simpsons went on strike together with the other members of the Writers Guild of America, East.
+At the end of 2007, the writers of The Simpsons went on strike with the Writers Guild of America, East.
 The show's writers had joined the guild in 1998.

-In May 2023, the writers of The Simpsons went on strike together with the other members of the Writers Guild of America, East.
+In May 2023, the writers of The Simpsons went on strike with the Writers Guild of America, East.